scala/docs.scala-lang/style/scaladoc.md

 See the
 [AuthorDocs](https://wiki.scala-lang.org/display/SW/Writing+Documentation)
-on the Scala wiki for more technical info on formatting ScalaDoc.
+on the Scala wiki for more technical info on formatting Scaladoc.

 ## General Style

-It is important to maintain a consistent style with ScalaDoc.
-It is also important to target ScalaDoc to both those unfamiliar with your code and experienced users who just need a quick reference.
+It is important to maintain a consistent style with Scaladoc.
+It is also important to target Scaladoc to both those unfamiliar with your code and experienced users who just need a quick reference.
 Here are some general
 guidelines: